Atticus29/java-wildlife-tracker/README.md

 The Forest Service is considering a proposal from a timber company to clearcut a nearby forest of Douglas Fir.
 Before this proposal may be approved, they must complete an environmental impact study.
 This application was developed to allow Rangers to track wildlife sightings in the area.

+### Known Bugs
+Can’t update endangered animal to non-endangered or vice versa (have to just remove and create new one).

 ### Setup

 To create the necessary databases, launch postgres, then psql, and run the following commands: